What is a financial adviser?

 • Financial advisers must either be licensed or an authorised representative of a licensee.

 • Financial planners and financial advisers are the same, and the terms can be used interchangeably.
-In this guide, we will generally call them financial advisers.
+In this guide, we generally call them financial advisers.

 A financial adviser is a highly trained professional with the necessary expertise to help you develop your financial plan and provide you with financial advice.